AGMcode/MTGAarenaFullScreenFix/README.md

 1. Launch MTG Arena through Steam
 2. Wait for the game to initialize (15 seconds)
 3. Start the fullscreen monitor

+### Windows pin to start
+Add to win 11 start menu `press win key`
+1. Create a shorcut of `Launch_MTGA.bat`
+2. Cut||Copy the shorcut
+3. Press Win key + R
+4. Type: 'shell:programs' then click `OK`
+5. Paste the shorcut on the folder it just opened
+6. Press Win key, search for 'Launch_MTGA' , click it and pin it!

 ### Manual Usage